WeblateOrg/weblate/docs/admin/continuous.rst

     git commit -m 'Locale updates' -- locale
     # Push changes to upstream repository
     git push
     # Tell Weblate to pull changes (not needed if Weblate follows your repo
     # automatically)
     wlc pull
     # Unlock translations
     wlc unlock

-If you have multiple components sharing same repository, you need to lock them all separatey:
+If you have multiple components sharing same repository, you need to lock them all separately:

 .. code-block:: sh